You are not on the FEMA website. TOUCH FEMA home to go to the FEMA official website.

 To download RAPID VISUAL SCREENING spreadsheet, RIGHT-CLICK here, then select "SAVE TARGET AS" to place it on your hard drive in a location of your choice.
 (For Macintosh users, "option-click" serves the same function.)

-(You must have Microsoft Excel or a compatible program on your computer to use this document.)
+(You must have Microsoft Excel or a compatible program such as Open Office (a free set of Office programs) on your computer to use this document.)

 During the Data Collection Form review process, it is critically important that the Basic Structural Hazard Scores and Score Modifiers, which are described in detail in Chapter 3 in FEMA 154, not be changed without input from professional engineers familiar with earthquake-resistant design and chief building official, plan checkers, and other design professionals experienced in seismic design to identify the years in which the affected jurisdiction initially adopted and enforced seismic codes (if ever) for the building lateral-force-resisting structural systems considered by the RVS procedure.
 Since municipal codes are generally adopted by the city council, another source for this information, in many municipalities, is the city clerk's office.
 In addition to determining the year in which seismic codes were initially adopted and enforced, the user should also determine (1) the benchmark years in which substantially improved seismic codes were adopted and enforced for the various lateral-load-resisting systems and (2) the year in which anchorage requirements for cladding were adopted and enforced.
 These dates should be inserted on the Quick Reference Guide (Appendix B) that has been created to facilitate the use of the Data Collection Form (see Figure 2-3).